siran/eusd-ethereum/README.md

 There’s no "reserve" managed by a central party.
 The act of burning USDT ensures that for every eUSD in circulation, 1 USDT was destroyed.

-The concept relies on social consensus that eUSD maintains a 1:1 peg to USD via this mechanism.

-This means we can trade with the USD without any regulations, boundaries or limits; all through the safety of blockchain.
+Free trade with the eUSD without any regulations, boundaries or limits; all through the safety and reliability of blockchain.